rm511130/PCF4CAS/README.md

 ### LAB-4: Apps Manager & Ops Manager

-In order to help us quickly cover some ground, we will demonstrate the features of Ops Manager `http://opsman.ourpcf.com` to the workshop participants:
+Time is short so we will demonstrate the features of Ops Manager `http://opsman.ourpcf.com` to the workshop participants:

 ![](./images/OpsMan.png)